moneroguides/0x03-Mining-Monero-P2Pool-quick-start-guide/script.md

 Well, we hope this guide has helped you on your way to participating in Monero ecosystem.
 If you're interested in more in depth guides, please check out the other videos in our channel.

+Finally, if you found this useful and want to send us a tip, our address can be found on screen now.

-That's all from us this time around.
+Anyway, that's all from us this time around.
 So goodbye for now.

 ~moneroguides